teamtomo/cryohub/README.md

 ## Image data

-When possible (and unless disabled), naaf loads images lazily using [`dask`](https://docs.dask.org/en/stable/array.html).
+When possible (and unless disabled), cryohub loads images lazily using [`dask`](https://docs.dask.org/en/stable/array.html).
 The resulting objects can be treated as normal numpy array, except one needs to call `array.compute()` to apply any pending operations and return the result.

 # Contributing